catstavi/Jobava-Resume/jobavaResume.md

 **Scheduling & Billing Coordinator**

 +  Registering new and returning clients to satisfactorily fit students' needs
-+  Processing client payments and refunds, maintaining accounts and invoices
++  Processing client payments and refunds, maintaining current accounts and invoices
 +  Coordinating the schedule of 10 part-time instructors, with over 60 lessons taught in a day
-+  Initiating a timely response to all incoming contact: phone and email communication with current and prospective clients
++  Initiating a timely response to all incoming communication via phone and email with current and prospective clients

 **Swim Instructor**

-+   Teaching children & adults at all ages and levels of experience
++   Teaching children & adults of all ages and levels of experience
-+   Following Red Cross curriculum and providing evaluations
++   Following Red Cross curriculum and providing progress evaluations
 +   Keeping lessons engaging and productive

 **Pool Manager**

 +  Maintaining pool area and equipment
-+  Addressing instructors' needs
++  Addressing instructors' needs during their lessons
-+  Keeping clients aware of facility rules
++  Informing clients about of facility rules

 #### Teach & Learn with Georgia:  *July 2011 - Jan 2013*  (Republic of Georgia)
  **English as a Second Language Teacher**